krgross/krgross.github.io/_pages/people - Copy.md

 * [**Judith Canner**](https://judith-canner.netlify.app/){:target="\_blank"} (jointly with Rob Dunn), Biomathematcs / Zoology PhD.
 Judith studied the population ecology of ant-dispersed plants.

 * **Ian Fiske**, Statistics PhD.
 Ian studied the use of latent-variable models to analyze wildlife survey data with imperfect detection and ordinal responses.

-* **Andrew Freedman** (jointly with George Kennedy), BMA / Entomology MS.  Andrew used a behavioral perspective to understand the spread of insect-vectored plant pathogens.

 * **Matt Hamilton**, Biomathematcs MS.  Matt studied the effect of dispersal on coexistence in a metacommunity model.